AlexSantini10/game-of-life/README.md

 # GameOfLife

+**(EN)**
 The Game of Life is a cellular automaton devised by the British mathematician John Conway in 1970.
 It is a zero-play game, the evolution of the game is determined by the initial state of the matrix.
 Its purpose is to demonstrate how life-like behaviors can emerge from very simple rules, the underlying principle of ecobiology.